mde-optimiser/mde_bench/README.md

  Input > Keyboard > Insert CTRL+ALT+DEL then type the password `vagrant`.

  Once logged into the terminal of the windows VM, run the benchmark ruby script from the C:/var/app/mde_bench directory.

+ ## Notes

+ The setup has been tested on Linux and it works well end to end.
+The vagrant configuration should ensure that the same results are obtained on windows as well, however this was not tested.
+Please let me know if there are any issues.